ortic/Aspose.Slides-for-Cloud/SDKs/Aspose.Slides-Cloud-SDK-for-Ruby/README.md

 ## Unit Tests
 Aspose Slides SDK includes a suite of unit tests within the [test](https://github.com/asposeslides/Aspose_Slides_Cloud/blob/master/SDKs/Aspose.Slides_Cloud_SDK_For_Ruby/test/slides_tests.rb) subdirectory.
 These Unit Tests also serves as examples of how to use the Aspose Slides SDK.

-## Contact
+##Contact Us
 Your feedback is very important to us.
-Please email us all your queries and feedback at marketplace@aspose.com.

-## License
-Aspose Slides SDK is available under the MIT license.
-See the [LICENSE](https://github.com/asposeslides/Aspose_Slides_Cloud/blob/master/SDKs/Aspose.Slides_Cloud_SDK_For_Ruby/LICENSE) file for more info.
+Please feel free to contact us using our [Support Forums](https://www.aspose.com/community/forums/).